-Let’s start by talking about what happened then in comparison to where the industry stands today.
+Let’s start by reviewing what happened then, in comparison to what’s happening now.

 What happened to retail in the Great Recession?